WeblateOrg/weblate/docs/admin/install.rst

 If your site is served over SSL, you have to consider setting a value for :setting:`SECURE_HSTS_SECONDS` in the :file:`settings.py` to enable HTTP Strict Transport Security.
-By default its set to 0 as shown below.
+By default it's set to 0 as shown below.

 .. code-block:: python